9 reasons why clarity is essential for your customer experience

 Saves money

-We’ve highlighted how much poor communication or lack of clarity in communication is costing businesses.
+We’ve highlighted how much poor communication or lack of clarity in writing is costing businesses.
 Making simple changes to your communications strategy can make big differences, including

 • productivity increase,